chev2/shitpost-video-generator/README.md

 Here's how it works:
 1. Gets all video & audio sources in the `VideoSources` and `AudioSources` folders.
 2. Gets a seed for the random module, which can be used if a user wants to re-generate the same video again.
 3. Chooses _n_ random videos where _n_ is the number of videos the user wants to merge into the final results (e.g. if you want to merge 40 different videos, it chooses 40 random videos).
-The max amount of random videos is capped to the number of video files in the `VideoSources` folder.
+The script will first to attempt to avoid duplicate videos.
+If the chosen video amount is higher than the available videos, then the script will add duplicate videos to meet that amount.
 4. Applies a bunch of random effects to the video files, which include trimming the video to be a random short length, mirroring the video, speeding it up or slowing it down, reversing the video, as well as other effects.
 5. Merges all the now effect-applied videos into one big video.
 6. Applies effects to the audio files, which include trimming the audio to be a random short length.
 The script will also attemt to repeat audio clips less than 5 seconds to give a repetitive-like nature to the end result.